surniaulula/wpsso/readme.txt

 = 5.0.1-dev.1 =

 (2019/06/24) Fixed block editor global variable definition by changing "const" to "var".
+Removed the (now deprecated) Google Plus Profile option check in All In One SEO settings.

 = 5.0.0 =